The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 - Motion sensor

-- Wi-fi capable
+- Wi-Fi capable

 The setup process and the user interface are simple and easy to understand, so drivers will be happy with the device as well.
 Plus, it has a key functionality: A CMOS Sensor that enables the night vision any long-haul driver needs.

-Overall, it's tough to find any specific fault with this trucker dash cam.
-The price is high, but it nets you the highest possible quality of video and up to 256GB storage with the right micro SD card, even while many 4K cams cost even more.
-Granted, the camera isn't made to integrate with fleet management software, so users won't be able to benefit from the added insights, trends and tracking that some of the top other dash cams on this list offer.
+Granted, Blackvue cameras aren’t made to integrate with fleet management software, so users won’t be able to benefit from the added insights, trends and tracking that some of the other top dash cams on this list offer.

 Pros